Even if your business sells the most obviously useful product or service, remember: the laws of consumer perception still apply.

 Particularly for the segment of

 The Knowledge factor within Discida’s Brand Health Score measures how familiar people are with your brand, as well as the depth of that familiarity.
 During a Brand Health survey, we ask your target population questions that go beyond name recognition to gauge how fully your target understands what you can offer.

 Although our data scientists have found a strong correlation between a high Knowledge score and a high overall Brand Health Score, we still advise clients not to despair when the Knowledge score is low.
 Instead, embrace it as an accurate picture of where you are today.
-Getting a low initial benchmark Knowledge score is not unusual, particularly when marketers are in a testing, beta or pilot phase… or, if they are simply looking to establish a starting point in a long-term branding initiative.
+Getting a low initial benchmark Knowledge score is not unusual, particularly when marketers are in

 That said, everyone wants to change a low score.
 Here’s how you go about it.